janjongboom/lorawan-fota-signing-tool/README.md

 * `plain` - Creates a plain text file, one packet per line.
 * `h` - Creates a C header file.

+## License

+* `encoded_file.py` is copyrighted by Semtech.

+The rest of this repository is Apache 2.0 licensed.